michaeldelves/PhIDDLI/README.md

 # PhIDDLI
 Phenotype Image Data and Digital Learning Innovation (PhIDDLI) for evaluating and visualising fluorescence microscopy cellular phenotypes

+09/10/2023 UPDATE - The manuscript is now accepted and online at PLoS Pathogens! https://doi.org/10.1371/journal.ppat.1011711 Please note that the instructions below will generate the data used in the Biorxiv version.
+To meet reviewers comments for the final published version, different analysis settings were used.
+The new version will be up shortly (no different in base code, only parameters used).

 ## <B>Setting up PhIDDLI</B>

 If you are running Ubuntu in a virtual machine (if you are already running Ubuntu natively then skip 1-5):